bheidecker/bettini/docs/_i18n/en/research/research.md

 Projects are developed in collaboration with international partners.
 Collaborations with other clinical institutions as well as industry partners provide optimal resources to execute research from bench to bedside.
-A combined approach of basic and translational science is applied in retrospective and prospective studies to advance therapies for future patients.
+A combined approach of basic and translational science is applied in retrospective and prospective studies to advance therapies for patients in the future.
-Recent studies have been published in Lancet EClincal Medicine, the New England Journal of Medicine, Nature, Nature Biotechnology, Nature Reviews Cardiology, the European Heart Journal, and the Journal of the American Medical Association.
+Recent studies of Dr. Heidecker's team have been published in Lancet EClincal Medicine, the New England Journal of Medicine, Nature, Nature Biotechnology, Nature Reviews Cardiology, the European Heart Journal, and the Journal of the American Medical
+Association.

 Dr. Heidecker has mentored students and fellows from Europe and the United States.
-Her mentees present at international meetings and have been recipients of research awards including the Paul Dudley White International Scholar Award of the American Heart Association, stipends for best master and best doctoral thesis, as well as stipends from private foundations.
+Her mentees have presented at international meetings and have been recipients of research awards including the Paul Dudley White International Scholar Award of the American Heart Association, stipends for best master and best doctoral thesis, as well as stipends from private foundations.